gmontamat/poor-mans-transformers/README.md

 early stopping, and metrics to run the supervised training with training and evaluation data generators.
 This approach resembles the Trax framework more than Keras or PyTorch.

-The `fit` method in the `Trainer` is the key one in this class.
+The `fit` method in `Trainer` is the key function of this class.
 It prepares the model by setting and validating the `input_shape` and `output_shape` for every layer, and initializing the layer's weights.
-Next, given a.
+Training and evaluation data is passed via a generator function that has to be written for every particular dataset and needs to be wrapped using the `DataGeneratorWrapper` whose only purpose is to initialize the generator with all the arguments passed so that the data could be "rewound" at the beginning of each epoch.

 :heavy_check_mark: [Trainer](poormanstransformers/train.py#L31)
 :heavy_check_mark: [DataGeneratorWrapper](poormanstransformers/train.py#L15-L28)